velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

     $ touch src/components/PreactApp.js

-90% of web development is looping over lists of things, so in `src/components/List.js`, we\'ll create a component that takes an array of data and renders it in a `<ul>`.
+90% of web development is looping over lists of things, so in `src/components/List.js`, we'll create a component that takes an array of data and renders it in a `<ul>`.

     import { html } from 'htm/preact'